Warhammer 40,000: Regicide

 - 4 % negative mentions

-The graphics of the game have received widespread praise for their high quality, detailed character models, and impressive animations, particularly in the context of the Warhammer 40k universe.
-Many users highlight the visual effects and cutscenes as standout features, contributing to an engaging aesthetic experience.
-However, some players have noted issues with graphical glitches and repetitive animations, suggesting that while the visuals are strong, they are not without flaws.
+The graphics in the game have received widespread praise for their high quality, detailed character models, and impressive animations, particularly in the context of the Warhammer 40k universe.
+Many users highlight the visual effects and gore as standout features, enhancing the overall experience, although some mention occasional graphical glitches and a lack of diverse animations.
+Overall, the game's aesthetics are considered a significant draw, making it appealing to both chess enthusiasts and fans of the Warhammer franchise.

 “The graphics are poor for something that came out this recently and they reused assets as often as humanly possible.”